-Everyone’s looking for a getaway now that travel restrictions have been eased and those in the know are heading away from the crowds to WA’s other premium wine region, the Great Southern.
+Everyone’s looking for a getaway and those in the know are heading away from the crowds to WA’s other premium wine region, the Great Southern.
 With several winery stays available, now is the perfect time to discover the Great Southern Wine Region.

 By Dianne Bortoletto

 Third generation family business, Alkoomi Wines in Frankland River, 330 kilometres from Perth, has a two-bedroom fully equipped chalet on site that sleeps up to seven people.
 Suitable for families, rates start from $120 per night or $650 per week.

 The original 1,220-hectare property was purchased by Vic and Netta Lange in 1946.
 They named their rugged property Alkoomi after the local Aboriginal word that means “a place we choose”.

 The first vines were planted in 1971 by their son Merv and his wife Judy, who decided to stop selling their grapes and start making wine themselves in 1979.

 The sustainable operation has grown from one hectare under vine to 105 hectares at the estate vineyard and is run by Vic and Netta’s granddaughter Sandy Hallet and her husband Rod who plan to continue to build on the family legacy.
 Alkoomi also has a 14-hectare olive grove and produces high quality olive oil.